 b. if Track Info field is included, shall include the temporary identifier at the end of the <Floor Participant Reference> value item; and

 c. if a Track Info field is not included, shall include a Track Info field with temporary identifier as the first <Floor Participant Reference>.

+6.5.4.5A IWF sends Floor Ack message

+Upon deciding to send a Floor Ack message, when the controlling function is in the MCPTT system, the IWF:

+1. shall send the Floor Ack message towards the floor control server in the MCPTT system.
+The Floor Ack message shall include a Track Info field as follows:

+a. shall include the temporary identifier as the first <Floor Participant Reference> value.

 6.5.4.6 Receive Floor Granted message